DVCone/flutter_course/courses/Section 3.md

 Every class in flutter is a widget. to get better in flutter you must know every widget as much as possible.

 **a.
 MaterialApp**
-<br/> this is the most important widget in flutter, because MaterialApp widget is a base for make aplication layout.
+<br/> this is the most important widget in flutter, because MaterialApp widget is a base for make application layout.

 to use MaterialApp widget you can import it into the file :
 ```dart